renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Contributing/contributing-bundles.md

 ## Ensure the application builds your component bundle

-1. To rebuild the backend and frontend, run `make install_frontend && make build_frontend && make install_backend && uv run langflow run --port 7860`.
+1. To rebuild the backend and frontend, run `make install_frontend && make build_frontend && make install_backend && uv run aiexec run --port 7860`.

 2. Refresh the frontend application.
 Your new bundle called `DarthVader` is available in the sidebar.